 WWAN - wireless wide area network.
 See Mobile Broadband network.
-A wireless high-speed data network using cellular technology and covering a much larger geographic area than WLAN.

-WXGA - wide-aspect extended graphics array - A video standard for video cards and controllers that supports resolutions up to 1280 x 800."
+WXGA - wide-aspect extended graphics array - A video standard for video cards and controllers that supports resolutions up to 1280 x 800.

 XGA - extended graphics array - A video standard for video cards and controllers that supports resolutions up to 1024 x 768.